cdsulliv/ResumeParsing/README.md

 0. LibreOffice
 Convert from Word docs to PDF using LibreOffice command line.
 (Script).
 This code is not currently in the directory - need to find it elsewhere.

+- Need to verify this step.
+Losing text from (Bryony+Grant) resume.
+Unclear if lost text is from this step or PDF to XML step.

 1. scripts/pdf_to_xml_v2.py
 Convert PDF to XML.